 The Regents programs are designed for students with emotional and behavioral disabilities where these behaviors interfere with their learning process.
 These are students who require multiple levels of support for extended periods of time.
 Academically, students are instructed using the State Learning Standards as they work toward achieving a Regents Diploma.
-These 4:1:2 and 6:1:2 programs are located in academy settings where Positive Behavior Interventions and Supports (PBIS), the school-wide behavior management system, is in place, as well as behavioral Response to Intervention (RTI).
+These 4:1:2 and 6:1:2 programs are located in academy settings with Positive Behavior Interventions and Supports (PBIS) and behavioral Response to Intervention (RTI).
 A focus of these Regents programs is on developing social skills, conflict resolution and problem solving.
 Students in 11th and 12th grades have the opportunity to participate in Career & Technical Education (CTE) classes or Career Studies (CS) classes as appropriate.
 Also at the high school level, students may participate in Career Development Occupational Studies (CDOS) classes in order to work towards achieving a CDOS credential.
 Program supports include access to social worker, psychologist, psychiatric consultation, crisis intervention and the support of a Board-Certified Behavior Analyst.
 Assistance in connecting families with mental health resources in the community is also provided.